RachWalm/spelling-game/README.md

 The colour scheme was created to be gentle with clear bright colours where actions was required such as buttons.
 It was supposed to be reminisent of the sky as we has a fox woodland at the bottom. the BOE2F5 needed to be changed to rgba so that we could introduce a certain amount of opalescence (rgba = 176, 226, 245, 0.7).

 ![colour scheme](documents/colourscheme.png)

+It was also decided that for accessibility of colour blind users it would be worth changing the initial idea of red and green as the colours that the letters changed when incorrect or correct, to red and blue.
+These colours are more distinguishable for people with certain colour blind conditions.

 ### Font